GuerrSim96/DM_NMR_tfe/README.md

 The system is composed by three Notebooks:
 1. The first one needs to install the open source software GROMACS and to adds parameters of Trifluoroethanol into the OPLS-aa force field
-2. The second one is responsible to producing the trajectory of a molecular system.
+2. The second one is responsible to producing the trajectory of a molecular system using the functionality provided by GROMACS.
 3. The third one is dedicated to analyzing the conformational changes of the peptide throughout the trajectory obtained from the simulation.

 The advantage of using this system is that it does not slow down the user's PC because the GROMACS is installed on the Google Drive and the calculations are carried out with the T4 GPUs made available to Google with Colaboratoory.